 When it comes to these agents, personal protective equipment is a must.
 Wear thick rubber gloves that extend to the elbows, closed-toe footwear, rubber aprons and face shields.

-When it comes to laboratory safety, you can never be too educated or prepared.
-At Cryostar, we place a high priority not just on efficiency, but safety.
+When it comes to lab safety, you can never be too informed or prepared.
+At Cryostar, each of our services contribute to our clients’ universal efficiency and workplace safety.

-These are not all of the laboratory safety symbols.
+These are not 100% of the laboratory safety symbols that govern protocol around the world.
 However, these are the most essential.
 Also, they’re the symbols you will most likely come across while working in any scientific environment.